40 Educational Facts About Sesame Street

 27. By the time Tabor was corrected, the newspapers had already picked up the story.

-29. Sesame Street’s Executive Producer Carol-Lynn Parente joined Sesame Workshop as a production assistant and has worked her way to the top.
+28. Sesame Street’s executive producer Carol-Lynn Parente joined Sesame Workshop as a production assistant and has worked her way to the top.

 29. Originally, Count von Count was more sinister.
 He could hypnotize and stun people.

 30. According to Sesame Workshop, all Sesame Street's main Muppets have four fingers except Cookie Monster, who has five.

 31. The episode with Mr. Hooper's funeral aired on Thanksgiving Day in 1983.
 That date was chosen because families were more likely to be together at that time, in case kids had questions or needed emotional support.

 33. Big Bird sang "Bein' Green" at Jim Henson's memorial service.

 34. As Chris Higgins put it, the performance was "devastating."

 35. Oscar's Israeli counterpart is Moishe Oofnik, whose last name means “grouch” in Hebrew.